 Vasey, Jane Elizabeth b.
 1949 d.
-1982 Blues Musician.
+July 6, 1982 Blues Musician.
 An accomplished Canadian composer and pianist, she was a member of the musical group, 'Downchild Blues Band.'
 The group which formed in 1969 in Toronto, Ontario, and disbanded in 1978, also included Donnie Walsh, and Richard Walsh.
 The group recorded such songs as 'Flip Flop,' and 'Fly.'
 She passed away in 1982 from leukemia at the age of 32.
-(Bio by: K) Brookside Cemetery, Winnipeg, Manitoba, Canada
+Brookside Cemetery, Winnipeg, Greater Winnipeg, Manitoba, Canada

 Weir, Walter Cocksmith b.
 June 7, 1929 d.
 April 17, 1985 15th Premier of Manitoba.
 A member of the Progressive Conservative Party, he served in this position from November 1967 until July 1969.
 Following his education, he moved to Saskatchewan, Canada where he worked as an undertaker and then returned to Minnedosa, Manitoba where he operated a funeral home.
 In 1959 he entered politics and was elected to the Manitoba legislature at Winnipeg.
 He served in various posts, including Minister of Municipal Affairs (October 1961 to February 1963), Minister...[Read More] (Bio by: William Bjornstad) Minnedosa Cemetery, Minnedosa, Western Manitoba Census Division, Manitoba, Canada GPS coordinates: 50.2465935, -99.8268738 (hddd.dddd)